-To build an energy system that is sustainable and people-centered by connecting citizens (consumers, producers, sellers) with pioneers and changemakers to develop prototypes for sector change, gather evidence and share ideas.
+The Lab aims to build an energy system that is sustainable and people-centered.
+It connects citizens (consumers, producers, sellers) with pioneers and changemakers to share ideas, gather evidence and develop models for sector change.

 Tanzania and globally